se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

 ===================================

 VaRA-TS provides different preconfigured experiments and projects.
-In order to execute an experiment on a project we use BenchBuild, an empirical-research toolkit.
+In order to execute an experiment on a project we use `BenchBuild <https://github.com/PolyJIT/benchbuild>`_, an empirical-research toolkit.

 Setup: Configuring BenchBuild
 -----------------------------